rediacc/www/src/content/docs/en/zero-cost-backup.md

 ## Result

-Thanks to Rediacc, the company:
+Thanks to Rediacc, the organization:
 * Reduced storage costs by **99.99% (depending on update ratio of the total data between snapshots)**
 * Standardized backup and restore processes
 * Met all its needs with **a single solution** for different database systems